rahmathhhh/BookMyCourt.com/README.md

 ##  Support

-For support, email support@bookmycourt.lk or create an issue in the repository.
+For support, email rahmathrumi7@gmail.com or create an issue in the repository.

 ##  Roadmap